 Nakayama also said that this shows how babies can fake their cries in order to get the attention of the people around them and get what they want.
 But, their fake cries should not be ignored, according to Nakayama.
 Nakayama added that it might sound insane to some parents, but responding is very important to an infant’s social and emotional development.

 Another study from a group of students of the University of California, San Diego, also said that baby smiles could also have ulterior motives (source).
 I mean, who can avoid these smiles?
 They are the cutest and it has so much effect on everyone.
 Some parents are even willing to make silly faces to get that smile from them.
-But, according to a recent study from the University of California, it shows that babies can use these smiles in order to get what they want from their parents and other people around them.
+But, a recent study from the University of California, shows that babies can use these smiles in order to get what they want from their parents and other people around them.

 According to the study that they made, infants under four months old or much younger have more innocent intentions, and they still don’t know what manipulation is.
 However, when they already entered the stage of 8 to 12 months old, babies can already practice anticipatory smiling, which can influence the people around them.
 For example, they will look into an object; like a toy or a thing that caught their attention, they will smile at it, and then they will turn that smile to the person they are with, and you will presume that they want you to get that object for them.
 Smart, right?

 How Will You Know When Your Child is Manipulating You?

 As parents, we won’t know right away that our child is already manipulating us because of our love for them.
 We all have that soft spot in our hearts for our children.
 So it’s tough to recognize if they are already taking advantage of us.